David Turner 1954 - 2020 - Obituary

 David grew up in Rumson, NJ, graduating from Rumson-Fair Haven Regional High School.
 He then earned his bachelor's degree in art history from Harvard College and later earned his MBA from Columbia University, under the Knight-Bagehot Fellowship in Business and Financial Journalism.
 He was a journalist for many years, working at the Philadelphia Inquirer, the Saudi Gazette, the Daily Register, Red Bank, NJ, and the Vanguard Group.

-David leaves his sister, Ann Paterno of Holden, his sister Elizabeth LaVergne and her husband, Gil of Holden; his brother, Edward Turner, Jr. of San Francisco; his niece, Emily Spenski, her husband Chris, and his great nephew and niece, Grayson and Paige Spenski of Pembroke, NH.
+David leaves his sister, Ann Paterno of Holden, his sister Elizabeth LaVergne and her husband, Gil of Holden, MA; his brother, Edward Turner, Jr. of San Francisco; his niece, Emily Spenski, her husband Chris, and his great nephew and niece, Grayson and Paige Spenski of Pembroke, NH.